Jawahar Navodaya Vidyalaya, Theog

-Jawahar Navodaya Vidyalaya, Theog or JNV Theog, Shimla is a Jawahar Navodaya Vidyalaya school in district Shimla of Himachal Pradesh, India.
+Jawahar Navodaya Vidyalaya, Theog or JNV Theog, Shimla is a Jawahar Navodaya Vidyalaya school in Shimla district of Himachal Pradesh, India.

-Like every other Navodaya in the country, it too follows the same aim and regulation of administration and extracurricular development of mainly rural children of the area of Shimla.
+It's students are mainly local rural children.

 History

 The school was established in 1986, and is a part of Jawahar Navodaya Vidyalaya schools.
 The permanent campus of this school is located at village Deorighat, Theog.
 This school is administered and monitored by Chandigarh regional office of Navodaya Vidyalaya Smiti.

 Admission

 Admission to JNV Theog at class VI level is made through selection test conducted by Navodaya Vidyalaya Smiti.
 The information about test is disseminated and advertised in the district by the office of Shimla district magistrate (Collector), who is also chairperson of Vidyalya Management Committee.

 Affiliations

-JNV Shimla is affiliated to Central Board of Secondary Education with affiliation number 640002, following the curriculum prescribed by CBSE.
+JNV Shimla is affiliated to the Central Board of Secondary Education, following the curriculum prescribed by CBSE.